wdi-sf-september-2014/notes/README.md

 ## Week 2
 #### Day 1 (AS): [Arrays and Objects](arrays_and_objects/)
-- Morning (part 1): Project Review
+- Morning: Project Review
-- Morning (part 2): Arrays and Objects
+- Afternoon: Arrays and Objects

 #### Day 2 (AN):
 ##### Morning: Revisiting object creation: Prototypes and constructors